Inbox

 Key capabilities

-• A real status workflow — Open / Snoozed / Done tabs backed by a new → seen → resolved | dismissed | snoozed state machine
+• A real status workflow — Open / Snoozed / Done tabs backed by a clear state lifecycle

-• Topic filter chips (anomaly, billing, AP approvals, Plaid, month-end, ledger, notes, email ingest, reconciliation, manual) with live server-side counts
+• Topic filter chips (anomaly, billing, AP approvals, Plaid, month-end, ledger, notes, email ingest, reconciliation, manual) with live counts

 • Severity chips (Info, Warning, Urgent); warning and urgent rows get a colored left border